phillarmonic/SyncopateDB/README.md

 ### Joins

 SyncopateDB supports joining related data between entity types.
 In SyncopateDB, joins are non-destructive views made in memory to represent data.
 This means the source entities are never modified by the join operation.
+Also, consider relationships are soft defined.
+Thus, there are no entity relationships defined in the database and there are no features such as cascade deleting.

 | Method | Endpoint           | Description                |
 | ------ | ------------------ | -------------------------- |